buaa-icf/openharmony_tpc_samples/ohos_ssh/README.md

 - Public/private key generation rules and algorithm configurations must be aligned.

 ## About obfuscation
-- Code obfuscation, please see[Code Obfuscation](https://docs.openharmony.cn/pages/v5.0/zh-cn/application-dev/arkts-utils/source-obfuscation.md)
+- Code obfuscation, please see[Code Obfuscation](https://docs.openharmony.cn/pages/v5.0/zh-cn/application-dev/arkts-utils/source-obfuscation.md).
-- If you want the libssh library not to be obfuscated during code obfuscation, you need to add corresponding exclusion rules in the obfuscation rule configuration file obfuscation-rules.txt：：
+- If you want the libssh library not to be obfuscated during code obfuscation, you need to add corresponding exclusion rules in the obfuscation rule configuration file obfuscation-rules.txt:

 ```
 -keep